Bologna, Italy Summer Law Program

-Loyola Law School and Brooklyn Law School are pleased to sponsor the Summer Abroad Program in Bologna, Italy for 2014.
+Loyola Law School and Brooklyn Law School are pleased to sponsor the Summer Abroad Program in Bologna, Italy.

 - International Commercial Arbitration (1 credit)